Logo

 • Once the dough starts to form, you can knead in the bowl or take it out and gently knead a few times

-• Mash the potatoes roughly then add the wilted kale and stir to combine
+• Mash the potatoes roughly, then stir in the wilted kale.

-• Then you roll the dough over the potato mix (just like you would a sausage roll)
+• Roll the dough over the filling tightly, like a sausage roll.

-• Once you have made a complete roll, make sure you seal the log, then pinch a ball sized pieces, twisting it (like when you make sausages)
+• Once you have made a complete roll, seal the edge, then pinch pinch a ball sized pieces, twisting it (like when you make sausages).
+Then cut to separate each knish.

 • Then repeat the process until you have finished

-• Bake for about 35 min, or until the knishes are golden brown
+• Bake for approximately 35 minutes, or until golden brown.

 Comments